ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

 ## Create data

-The equivalent of a POST request allows to append new data to an existing data item, usually an array.
+The equivalent of a POST request allows to append new data to an existing data item, usually an array or a subset.

 In current implementations it is not possible to add entirely new data objects, as this would be against the nature of statically allocated memory of constrained devices.

 **Example 1:** Add battery current measurement to the generic metrics subset `mLive`

-    +mLive "Bat/rCurrent_A"
+    +mLive_ "Bat/rCurrent_A"
     :81

 ## Delete data

-Deletes data from a data item of array type.
+Deletes data from a subset or a data item of array type.

 **Example 1:** Delete `cMetadataURL` from boot events subset

-    -eBoot "cMetadataURL"
+    -eBoot_ "cMetadataURL"
     :82

 ## Execute function